-Alteration of an existing developed lot shall bring the site into greater conformance with the standards of the MSMU District.
-For example, if an existing commercial site with parking in front (see Appendix C - Picture 4, Panel 1) is proposed to be redeveloped, improvements should be provided up to the edge of pavement of the road fronting the lot.
-If the proposed alterations to an existing building or structure involve an area less than 50% of a building's or structure's floor area or 50% of the exterior improved area of the lot, bringing the facade closer to the sidewalk, or improvements such as a low wall or decorative fence with plantings at the sidewalk edge, should be provided (see Appendix C - Picture 4, Panel 2).
-Any new buildings shall be located closer to the street (see yard requirements) with prominent pedestrian connections to the sidewalk (see Appendix C - Picture 4, Panel 3) and sidewalks provided where needed.
+i.
+Alteration of an existing developed lot shall bring the site into greater conformance with the standards of the MSMU District in accordance with §140-22.1G

+For example, if an existing commercial site with parking in front (see Illustrations - Picture 4, Panel 1) is proposed to be redeveloped, improvements should be provided up to the edge of pavement of the road fronting the lot.
+If the proposed alterations to an existing building or structure involve an area less than 50% of a building's or structure's floor area or 50% of the exterior improved area of the lot, , bringing the facade closer to the sidewalk, or improvements such as a low wall or decorative fence with plantings at the sidewalk edge, should be provided (see Illustrations - Picture 4, Panel 2).

+Any new buildings shall be located closer to the street (see yard requirements) with prominent pedestrian connections to the sidewalk (see Illustrations - Picture 4, Panel 3) and sidewalks provided where needed.

-- (c) Mixed-use buildings of two to three stories, with active uses (such as retail, restaurant, personal service) on the ground floor and residential or office uses on the upper levels, are preferred (see Appendix C Picture 5). - (d) The site organization standards above are intended to provide some design flexibility.
-As the examples in Appendix C (Pictures 6, 7, and 8 illustrate three different design concepts for the same site that would all conform to the new design standards.) demonstrate, within the framework of design standards such as these, there are still numerous design options that exist.
+(c) Mixed-use buildings of two to three stories, with active uses (such as retail, restaurant, personal service) on the ground floor and residential or office uses on the upper levels, are preferred (see Illustrations - Picture 5).

+(d) The site organization standards above are intended to provide some design flexibility.
+For example, Pictures 6, 7, and 8 in Illustrations provide three different design concepts for the same site that would all conform to the new design standards.